tabletcorry/sysadvent-articles/graphite.markdown

 and stores the data into whisper.
 * Graphite-webapp: Graphs data from whisper or RRD files.

-The best thing about the three components being independent is that you can run graphite on your existing RRD data with no hassle.
+The best thing about the components being independent is that you can run graphite on your existing RRD data with no hassle.
 While there are advantages to using whisper, it is not required to get the power of graphite.